ecumene/java-exosim/README.md

 I'm not sure how you got here, but here you are!
-The "good stuff" is in source/java
+The "good stuff" is in source/java.
-The libraries I tend to use are in libraries/ and their sources in libraries/source/ For now this is a private repo, if it is public with the libraries let me know! ecumene@outlook.com
+Yes, there's a symbolic link in the repository that leads to a directory on my local machine, sue me.
+Any java dumps (hs_***) are there as an ironic joke.
+Don't open or touch them >:( (I'm watching you!)
+Finally, build the project with gradle build.
+I switched to gradle recently and if something goes wrong, your best bet is as good as mine. ecumene@outlook.com